Cray-HPE/craycli/README.md

 ### Creating alternate configurations

-If you have more than one system that you intend to work with, the cli can store multiple configuration files.
+If you have more than one system that you intend to work with, the CLI can store multiple configuration files.
 To create a second, third, or more, use `cray init --configuration mynewconfig`

 ## Roadmap Items

 THe Shasta CSM CLI has many opportunities for enhancements.
 Over the course of Phase 1 of the Open Sourcing of the CSM tooling we will be refining the roadmap and priorities for the tool.
-Please be sure to review this document on a periodic basis for new roadmap items, and the appropriate working group in the Cray/HPE OSS community for dicsussions of the future of the CLI and all other CSM components.
+Please be sure to review this document on a periodic basis for new roadmap items, and the appropriate working group in the Cray/HPE OSS community for discussions of the future of the CLI and all other CSM components.

 High Priority Items: